HandsOnDataViz/book/docs/HandsOnDataViz.md

     your repo, paste your link there, and save.
-Second, open the `README.md` file or scroll down to the bottom of the repo home page, click the pencil symbol to edit it, paste your link under the label `(replace with link to your site)`, and scroll down to commit the change.
+Second, open the `README.md` file or scroll down to the bottom of the repo home page, click the pencil symbol to edit it, paste your link under the label “(replace with link to your site)”, and scroll down to commit the change.
 See both steps in Figure
-    <a href="#fig:leaflet-paste-links">25</a>.
+    <a href="#fig:leaflet-paste-links">29</a>.

 <img src="images/08-github/leaflet-paste-links.png" alt="Paste the link to your live map at the top of your repo page, and also in your README page."  />
 <p class="caption">
-Figure 25: Paste the link to your live map at the top of your repo page, and also in your README page.
+Figure 29: Paste the link to your live map at the top of your repo page, and also in your README page.
 </p>

-Pasting both of these links helps point people who discover your GitHub repo to *your* live map, rather than our version.
+Pasting both of these links helps point people who discover your GitHub repo to *your* live map, rather than *our* version for this book.

 Now that you’ve successfully made simple edits and published your live map, let’s make more edits to jazz it up and help you learn more about